What is Leadership Style in Management?

 Democratic leadership ensures that the chief takes decisions based on the input of all members of the team.
 Each employee has a fair say in a project, even though they make the final decision.

-Democratic leadership is one of the most powerful forms of leadership because it encourages lower-level workers to wield the power they will require in future jobs.
+Democratic leadership is one of the most powerful forms because it encourages lower-level workers to wield the power they will require in future jobs.
 It’s pretty similar to how decisions are taken in corporate boardrooms.

 Laissez-Faire Leadership